 (3) For the purposes of this Part, if the Assembly has expired or been dissolved, a reference to a member of the Assembly is a reference to a person who was a member of it immediately before it expired or was dissolved.

-(4) If a political party (the “State party”) is the branch or division for this State of a political party (the “parent body”) that is organised on a basis that includes this State and another State or Territory or other States or Territories, the reference to the constitution of the State party in the definition of “eligible political party” in subsection (1) includes a reference to the constitution of the parent body.
+(4) If a political party (the State party) is the branch or division for this State of a political party (the parent body) that is organised on a basis that includes this State and another State or Territory or other States or Territories, the reference to the constitution of the State party in the definition of “eligible political party” in subsection (1) includes a reference to the constitution of the parent body.

 [Section 62C inserted by No. 36 of 2000 s.
 63.]